 The children first visited the care home in summer 2015, when they helped to paint the fence and planted sunflower and lettuce seeds.
 ‘Cameron’s Auntie Nan and her friend Sadie made sure that we painted it all,’ reads one of the quotations from the day.
-The initiative was such a success that it has led to a regular programme of indoor and outdoor activities between the care home residents and the children.
+The initiative was such a success that it led to a regular programme of indoor and outdoor activities between the care home residents and the children.

-Looking back over the past couple of years, it is inspiring to see the breadth and variety of activities that have taken place in the care home: ‘dooking’ for apples at Halloween, music and movement sessions, baking and biscuit decorating, puppets and nursery rhymes, and a raspberry tea, to name but a few.
+Looking back over the years, it is inspiring to see the breadth and variety of activities that have taken place in the care home: ‘dooking’ for apples at Halloween, music and movement sessions, baking and biscuit decorating, puppets and nursery rhymes, and a raspberry tea, to name but a few.
 At Christmas the children made gifts for the residents and table mats for their Christmas dinner, and Santa came to visit them all.
-The children have also made cards for the residents for Valentine’s Day and Mother’s Day, and there are plans for the residents to attend a concert at the nursery this Christmas.
+The children also made cards for the residents for Valentine’s Day and Mother’s Day, and there are plans for the residents to attend a concert at the nursery this Christmas.

-The nursery has also helped to raise money to pay for resources that support the residents’ wellbeing.
+The nursery also helped to raise money to pay for resources that support the residents’ wellbeing.
 They held a bake sale, which raised enough money to pay for a therapy doll for a resident who has dementia, and the children helped to choose the doll that was purchased.
 They also raised funds for a material cat and a pram, which are calming for residents.

 Benefits for young and old alike